jreisinger/gokatas/README.md

 It's important to practice regularly because repetition creates habits, and habits are what enable mastery.
 Start by taking baby steps.
 Set a goal that you can meet, e.g. 15 minutes every day before work.
 At first it's fine even if you only read through one of the beginner level katas.
-Use documentation or a search engine if you don't understand something.
+Use documentation, a search engine or an AI model if you don't understand something.

 After some time it will require much less will power to practice.
 Your programming moves will start looking simpler and smoother.
 If you feel